Bootstrapped by AI

 Posted on (read in 1 minutes)

-I have finally joined the twenty-first century and made this website HTTPS only.
-This is supposedly good for Google ranking and it is definitely good for privacy.
 All non-HTTPS requests are now redirected to HTTPS.
 Further, I’ve implemented HSTS, disabled SSLv2 and SSLv3, and done all of the things necessary to get an A+ on SSL Labs.
-Hooray for security!
-The next step will be supporting HTTP 2.0.

 Website changes, again